sentosatech/stcland/.changeset/README.md

 ```
 pnpm create-changeset
 ```
-Follow the prompts to specify the type of version bump:
+Follow the prompts to specify the files, and type of version bump:
 ```
 Patch: 1.0.0 to 1.0.1 — Bug fixes or minor improvements.
 Minor: 1.0.0 to 1.1.0 — Backward-complatible new/significant improvements.